vp465/INF502/Assignment1.md

 5. Write a command (or sequence) to (i) create a new branch called `math` (from the `master`) and (ii) change to this branch.

 ```
+1.)To create a new branch called math:->
+2.)To change to this branch:->

 ```